OBC Application Form and Guide / Eligibility

 Many boards have similar names, so be sure to state the full and correct name of your board preference at the top of the application, or give us a call at (202) 727-1372.
 You should provide some justification as to why you believe you are qualified for service on that particular board.
 After the appointment process for each board is completed, the resumes are maintained in a database file.

-Please send the information to the following address or by email:
+Please send the information to the following address: